Boy Erased: Critical response

 A.O.
 Scott of the New York Times noted a lack of nuance in the characterization of the Eamons family.
 Consequently, Scott felt the movie became no more than a "summary of its noble intentions".
 Ben Travis's review of the film on the news site Empire held a similar sentiment to Scott's, acknowledging that it "navigates the intersection between traditional religious beliefs and internalized homophobia".
 Despite positive remarks, Travis believed that the film failed to "connect as a human drama".
 Chris Nashawaty of Entertainment Weekly held a similar attitude, noting the film's strong message but stating it could have been better executed.
 Another critique, from Peter Bradshaw of The Guardian, declared that the movie was lacking "comedy and lightness".
-Some critics homed in on the film's quality, like Benjamin Lee of The Guardian, who remarked of the film: "It's a curiously underwhelming, muted, often plodding two hours that fails to reach the emotional highs and devastating lows" that would be anticipated.
+Benjamin Lee, writing for The Guardian, remarked, "It's a curiously underwhelming, muted, often plodding two hours that fails to reach the emotional highs and devastating lows" that would be anticipated.